Stoned ape theory

 Psilocybe cubensis mushrooms in Coyopolan, Veracruz, Mexico.
 McKenna and his proponents place these psilocybin mushrooms as the central force in the theory.

 The stoned ape theory is a controversial hypothesis first proposed by American ethnobotanist and mystic Terence McKenna in his 1992 book Food of the Gods.
 The theory holds that cognitive revolution was caused by the addition of psilocybin mushrooms, specifically the mushroom Psilocybe cubensis, into the human diet around 100,000 years ago.
 Using evidence based primarily on studies by Roland L. Fischer et al. from the 1960s and 1970s, he attributed much of the mental strides made by humans during the cognitive revolution to the effects of psilocybin intake found by Fischer.

-McKenna's argument has largely been ignored by the scientific community, who cite numerous alleged discrepancies within his theory and claim that his conclusions were arrived at via a fundamental misunderstanding of Fischer's studies.
-McKenna's theory was not based on scientific evidence.
+McKenna's argument has largely been ignored by the scientific community, who cite numerous alleged discrepancies, as well as a general lack of scientific evidence within his theory, and claim that his conclusions were arrived at via a fundamental misunderstanding of Fischer's studies.

 Overview

 In his book, McKenna argued that the desertification in Africa caused humans to retreat into shrinking tropical forests, following cattle herds whose dung attracted the insects that he states were certainly a part of the human diet at the time.
 According to his hypothesis, humans would have detected Psilocybe cubensis from this due to it often growing in cowpats.

 According to McKenna, access to and ingestion of mushrooms was an evolutionary advantage to humans' omnivorous hunter-gatherer ancestors, also providing humanity's first religious impulse.
-He believed that psilocybin mushrooms were the "evolutionary catalyst" from which language, projective imagination, the arts, religion, philosophy, science, and all of human culture sprang.
+He believed that psilocybe mushrooms were the "evolutionary catalyst" from which language, projective imagination, the arts, religion, philosophy, science, and all of human culture sprang.